Logo - Business Development Bank of Canada - BDC

 What are the types of financial statements?

 Internally prepared statements are prepared by a company without involvement of an external accounting professional.
-Interim financial statements are often internally prepared.
+However, they may be prepared by a person external to the company following a bookkeeping engagement.
+In these situations, however, no report will be issued.
+Interim financial statements are most often prepared internally.

-Notice to reader (NTR) is the most basic type of financial statement prepared by an accountant.
-NTR usually relies entirely on the information provided by the company, with little or no validation or auditing of figures by the accountant.
+The compilation engagement report is the simplest type of engagement prepared by CPAs.
+It usually relies entirely on the information provided by the company, and accountants do not audit or validate the figures.

 • some vetting of figures